 - We have a reputation as leaders in law.

-- We are trial lawyers with experience going against large corporations.
+- We are a legal team of trial lawyers with experience going against large corporations.

 The Albuquerque wrongful death attorneys at The Fine Law Firm want what’s best for your family after the tragic loss of a loved one.
 Although we know a win in the courtroom is small recompense for the death of a family member, we also know how important the results we achieve are for clients and their families.
 We want to help you hold the at-fault party accountable for his/her actions.
 We also obtain the money your family needs during this difficult time.
 Learn more about us.

 Why Do You Need a Wrongful Death Lawyer?

 New Mexico wrongful death claims involve many complex laws, including strict statutes of limitations and rules regarding who may file.
 A wrongful death lawyer in Albuquerque can help you navigate these laws and obtain a positive outcome for your case.
 Hiring an attorney takes the burden of proving your claim off your shoulders, so you can focus on spending time with your loved ones.
 While your lawyer takes care of the legalities of your case, you can continue going to work, focusing on family, on looking toward the future.

 An experienced wrongful death lawyer is important for peace of mind.
 It is also important for obtaining better results for your claim than you likely could secure alone.
 Lawyers know how to negotiate higher settlements with insurance companies, especially after something as serious as a fatal accident.
 A wrongful death lawyer can also take your case to trial if necessary for fair compensation.
 Give your deceased loved one the best chances of justice, and your family the highest odds for fair compensation.